Green Book (film): Plot

-In the Bronx in 1962, Italian American bouncer Tony Lip searches for new employment while the Copacabana is closed for renovations.
+In the spring of 1962, in the Bronx, Italian-American bouncer Tony Lip searches for new employment while the Copacabana is closed for renovations.
 He is invited to an interview with Don Shirley, an African American pianist in need of a driver for his eight-week concert tour through the Midwest and Deep South.

 Don hires Tony on the strength of his references.
 They embark with plans to return to New York City on Christmas Eve.
 Don's record label gives Tony a copy of The Negro Motorist Green Book, a guide for African American travelers that contains the addresses of those motels, restaurants, and filling stations that would serve them in the Jim Crow South.

-Tony and Don initially clash as Tony feels uncomfortable being asked to act with more refinement, while haughty Don is displeased by Tony's habits.
-As the tour progresses, Tony is impressed with Don's talent on the piano and becomes increasingly appalled by the discriminatory treatment that Don receives from his hosts and the general public when he is not on stage.
+Tony and Don clash as Tony feels uncomfortable being asked to act with more refinement, while haughty Don is displeased by Tony's uncouth habits.
+As the tour progresses, Tony is impressed with Don's talent on the piano and becomes increasingly appalled by the discriminatory treatment Don receives from his hosts and the general public when he is not on stage.

-In Louisville, Kentucky, a group of white men beat Don and threaten his life in a bar before Tony rescues him.
+In Louisville, Kentucky, a group of white men beat Don and threaten him at gunpoint before Tony rescues him.
 He instructs Don not to go out without him for the rest of the tour.

 Throughout the journey, Don helps Tony write eloquent letters to his wife, which deeply move her.
-Tony encourages Don to get in touch with his own estranged brother, but Don is hesitant, observing that he has become isolated by his professional life and achievements.
-Don is later found in a homosexual encounter with a white man in a public shower, and Tony bribes the police officers at the scene to prevent his arrest.
+Tony encourages Don to get in touch with his own estranged brother, but Don is hesitant, observing he has become isolated by his professional life and achievements.
+Don is later found in a homosexual encounter with a white man in a public shower, and Tony, unfazed, bribes the police officers at the scene to prevent his arrest.

-In Mississippi, the two are arrested after police officers pull them over late at night in a sundown town, and Tony punches one officer after being insulted.
-While in jail, Don asks to phone his lawyer and instead uses the call to reach Attorney General Robert F. Kennedy, who pressures the governor and police officers to release the two.
+In Mississippi, the two are arrested after police officers pull them over late at night in a sundown town, and Tony punches one after being insulted.
+While in jail, Don asks to phone his lawyer, but calls Attorney General Robert F. Kennedy, who pressures the governor and police to release them.